rubyguides

 hash.merge(*others) -> hash

-The merge method combines a hash with one or more other hashes, returning a new hash.
+The merge method combines one collection with one or more others, returning a new hash.
 When keys overlap between hashes, the value from the later hash wins.
-This makes merge essential for combining configurations, updating defaults, and building up hashes from multiple sources.
+This makes merge essential for combining configurations, updating defaults, and building up collections from multiple sources.
+It is one of the simplest ways to layer settings without mutating the original data.

 Signature